MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ```

 ### Parameters
- [in] *pProp*
+*pProp*<br/>
- Pointer to a property.
+[in] Pointer to a property.

- [in] *bRedraw*
+*bRedraw*<br/>
- TRUE to redraw the property grid control; otherwise, FALSE.
+[in] TRUE to redraw the property grid control; otherwise, FALSE.
 The default value is TRUE.

- [in] *bAdjustLayout*
+*bAdjustLayout*<br/>
- TRUE to recalculate how to draw all the text, images, and items in the property grid control, and then draw the control; otherwise, FALSE.
+[in] TRUE to recalculate how to draw all the text, images, and items in the property grid control, and then draw the control; otherwise, FALSE.
 The default value is TRUE.

 ### Return Value
  TRUE if this method is successful; otherwise, FALSE.